nathanblaz/nathanblaz/README.md

 ### Hi there 👋

-🔭 I’m a Full Stack Software Engineer, coming from a career as a professional musicion, instructor, and audio techician.
+🔭 I’m a Full Stack Software Engineer, coming from a career as a professional musician, instructor, and audio techician.

 📖 I attended App Academy in 2021.